 Why consider treatment at The Manor Clinic

 Alcohol treatment at The Manor Clinic is a truly personal and unique experience.
-We tailor each treatment plan to meet the needs of those we treat, and we strive to ensure that each person entrusted into our care achieves their recovery goals.
+We provide an evidence-based programme that is tailored to individual needs, all structured within NICE guidelines.
+We strive to ensure that each person entrusted into our care achieves their recovery goals.
 Furthermore, in choosing to recover from an addiction to alcohol at The Manor Clinic, patients become part of our family, and are able to receive continued support from us and other groups long after completing treatment at our exemplary clinic.

 If left untreated, alcohol addiction can have dramatic and life-altering effects.
 It can be extremely difficult for a person who is addicted to alcohol to maintain good performance at work, potentially resulting in job loss, long-term unemployment, and significant financial strain.
 Addiction can also have negative effects on families and other relationships, straining them to the breaking point and resulting in separation, divorce, estrangement, loss of child custody, and dissolution of one’s social network.
 In addition to devastating a person’s external world, alcohol addiction can also harm the person’s own body, causing physical damage, increasing the likelihood of alcohol-related accidents, suicide or death.